seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 This is an illustration for the method of reflection, or *sammasana*, introduced by the Buddha in the *Satipaṭṭhānasutta*.
-Words and concepts have to be made use of, for attaining *Nibbāna*.
+Words and concepts have to be made use of, for attaining Nibbāna.
 But here the aim is only the up-building of mindfulness and knowledge.
 Once their purpose is served, they can be dismantled without being a bother to the mind.
 This is the significance of the concluding phrase "He abides independent and does not cling to anything in the world".[^fn152]